 The flu vaccination is one of the most effective ways to reduce harm from flu.
 It reduces the risk of serious illness, hospitalisation and even death among those who are most at risk.

-The campaign also targets pregnant women and those with long-term health conditions to take up the offer of the free flu vaccine.
-These people are at particular risk from flu and the flu vaccination is the best protection we have against an unpredictable virus.
-That’s why the flu jab is free for pregnant women and people with long-term health conditions.
+The flu jab is free for those most at risk.
 If you are eligible for the flu vaccine get it now – it’s free because you need it.
 Contact your GP, pharmacist or midwife to get the flu jab.

 Am I eligible for a free flu vaccination?

 If you fall into one of the following categories you may be eligible for a free flu vaccination: